PennLINC/xcp_d/docs/generalworkflow.rst

       - X

-   For more information about confound regresssors selection, please refer to `Ciric et. al. 2017`_ .
+   For more information about confound regresssors selection, please refer to :footcite:t:`benchmarkp`.

    After the selection of confound regressors, the respiratory effects can optionally be filtered out from the motion estimates with band-stop filtering to improve fMRI data quality.
-   Please refer to `Fair et. al. 2020`_ for more information.
+   Please refer to :footcite:t:`fair2020correction` for more information.
    These band-stop parameters are age-specific (see table below) and can be added to the command line arguments (see :ref:`usage_cli`).
    The user may also select from one of two filters - Lowpass or Notch.